 The camping area is without any artificial light and on a clear night, you can observe a magical ocean of stars.

 The volcano has a crater, which is covered by snow and ice but still active.
-A clear evidence of its activity is the thermals of Papallacta and the strong smell of sulfur that exists in all the streams that flow in the park.
+Clear evidence of its activity is the thermals of Papallacta and the strong smell of sulfur that exists in all the streams that flow in the park.

 From the campsite, it is a long hour hike to the entrance of the glacier.
 It is a small path over ash and lava stones that pass a small glacier lagoon.
 The glacier is a maze of crevasses mostly across the big valley direction east to west.